mmakart/price_check/README.md

 https://www.nix.ru/autocatalog/lcd_lg/_433809.html
 ```

-Prices will be written to log file every time the program is executed.
+Prices will be written to the text file `prices.log` every time the program is executed.
 You would like to automate the logging process.
 Then you should add the program to a task scheduler of your operating system (cron in UNIX-like systems and the Task Scheduler in MS Windows).